Zenahr/tech-writer-test/article/src/md.md

 Yes, it's the same HTTP request we sent before, but this time we used our terminal/command-line to receive the payload.
 Payload is the actual content of the HTTP response without accounting for metadata and other things that go along with an HTTP response.
 In other words: If everything is working fine you usually only care and work with the payload of HTTP responses.

-We will use Postman as our HTTP client because it has been specifically built for developing, testing and documenting APIs.

-Feel free to [download Postman](https://www.postman.com/) and make yourself comfortable with it.
+If you plan on developing, testing and documenting APIs regularly make sure to [check out Postman](https://www.postman.com/).
 It's free and open-source.
+We will be using Python and the `requests` library in this tutorial though.

 ## Exploring the API

-- Intro to the API (open/closed?) (not restful)
+The Hacker News API is public.
+This means it is free to use.
+Also, you don't need an API key to access it.

-- The API is a collection of HTTP RPC-style methods using following URL building principle:
+The API is a collection of HTTP RPC-style methods using following URL building principle:
 `https://hacker-news.firebaseio.com/v0/METHOD_FAMILY.method`
 example:
 `https://hacker-news.firebaseio.com/v0/beststories.json`

->For anyone interested in reading more about the differences between REST and RPC I recommend [this article](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) by Phil Sturgeon.
+>For anyone interested in reading more about the differences between REST and RPC paradigms I recommend reading [this article](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) by Phil Sturgeon and [this article](https://rapidapi.com/blog/types-of-apis/) by RapidAPI.

-### Methods
+### The HackerNews API
 - Introductory text explaining where and how I obtained the table
 - Table of endpoints itself

-The current API does not follow the Restful paradigm.
+The current API does not follow the REST paradigm.
 Everything is an item.
 There are no semantic endpoints such as `api/stories`,  or `api/jobs` except `api/users`.
 The only way to only get one type of item is by using the following

 |Method|Description|Endpoint|
 |---|---|---|